 Which is not to say that the spring season in Japan is all flowers and tourists in kimono.
 Spring might be the most beautiful time to visit Japan, but it’s also the most expensive—and not just when the cherry blossoms are blooming.
 Golden Week in late April and early May is the busiest domestic travel period in Japan, defined by soaring prices and plummeting availability of hotels.

 Very few people would list summer as the best time of year to visit Japan—and that’s not surprising.
-Most of the country is soaked by the rains of the tsuyu monsoon, and the parts that remain dry are baked by heat that seems to be getting hotter ever year.
+Most of the country is soaked by the rains of the tsuyu monsoon, and shortly thereafter baked by heat that seems to be getting hotter ever year.

 Of course, there are some advantages to traveling during the Japan summer months.
-Crowds tend to be relatively light, which means that if you happen to get lucky on the weather front, you’ll enjoy one of the most stress-free Japan trips you can take.
+Apart from the matsuri (festival) periods and the national Obon holiday, crowds tend to be relatively light, which means that if you happen to get lucky on the weather front, you’ll enjoy one of the most stress-free Japan trips you can take.
 This is even the case in popular destinations like Kyoto and Hiroshima, which can be unbearable during peak times.